 After once again damping down the floating coat, the final coat is applied.
 This coat known as the setting coat, is applied in two layers, coat on coat, with the trowel.
 This coat is applied in a way similar to skimming.
 This material should be of a wet enough consistency to allow a long and even spread.
 Once the setting has been applied, it is scoured in a similar manor as the floating, to counteract shrinkage and then the surface can be left with a rubbed up rendered type finish or polished smooth with a steel trowel.

 General Mix Guide

-Backing Coats 1st and 2nd 1 part NHL2 or NHL3.5 to 2 parts or 2 and a half parts Washed Sharp Sand Use of fibre or hair in these coats is recommended Finish Coat 1 part NHL2 1 part Fine Silica Sand Note Highly polished surfaces will not allow the passage of moisture as well as an open textured surface.
+Backing Coats: 1st and 2nd, 1 part NHL2 or NHL3.5 to 2 parts or 2 and a half parts SHARP WASHED SAND.
+The use of fibre or HAIR in these coats is recommended.
+Finish Coat: 1 part NHL2 1 part Fine Silica Sand Note Highly polished surfaces will not allow the passage of moisture as well as an open textured surface.